 The Sustainable Aquaculture Initiative

-Current goals of the Sustainable Aquaculture Initiative:
+To all our friends and supporters of the Sustainable Aquaculture Initiative:

 The Sustainable Aquaculture Initiative (SAI) is coming to an end this month.
 Accordingly we are ending all pending funding requests for 2016.